mahmoudqasem2001/Augmented-Reality-GlassesStore/README.md

 This is a Shop App built with Flutter and Firebase as a backend.
 The app allows users to add, edit, and remove products from the shop, and provides full cart management functionality.

 Features
-User authentication using Firebase Authentication.
+-User authentication using Firebase Authentication.
-Add, edit, and remove products from the shop.
+-Add, edit, and remove products from the shop.
-View product details including the product description, price, and image.
+-View product details including the product description, price, and image.
-Add products to the cart.
+-Add products to the cart.
-Remove products from the cart.
+-Remove products from the cart.
-View the cart, including the total cost of all products in the cart.
+-View the cart, including the total cost of all products in the cart.
-Checkout the cart using Firebase as the payment gateway.
+-Checkout the cart using Firebase as the payment gateway.
 Requirements
 Flutter version 2.0.0 or later.
 Android Studio or Visual Studio Code.